neerajmohinani/CurrencyConverter/README.md

 # CurrencyConverter

-A simple tool to convert the entered amount from one currency to another currency using currency layer api.
+A simple app developed in Angular 2 to consume API at https://github.com/neerajmohinani/CurrencyConverterWebService.
+Uses ng-completer.